 Things To Do Before Starting A Fitness Plan

-One of the main things you should do before starting an all day fitness plan is to talk to your doctor as well as any other health professionals you are seeing.
+One of the main things you should do before starting an all-day fitness plan is to talk to your doctor as well as any other health professionals you are seeing.
 You might be wondering why you would put together a plan prior to seeing a health professional.
 Essentially, it gives you something to take to them that they can run their eye over, check to see if there is anything you shouldn’t be doing and check to see if you are missing something you should be doing.

-If you are training for a particular event, you should think about chatting to some professionals in that field or who may have knowledge of that field – personal trainers for training tips, a physio for injury reduction tips, and a nutritionist for nutrition tips around the type of training and event you are planning on doing.
+If you are training for a particular event, you should think about chatting with some professionals in that field or who may have knowledge of that field – personal trainers for training tips, a physio for injury reduction tips, and a nutritionist for nutrition tips around the type of training and event you are planning on doing.

 For those coming back from injury it is extremely important to check with your treating medical professional as to what you can and can’t or should and shouldn’t be doing; the last thing you want is to re-injure yourself.
 This may mean talking to your doctor and a physio or chiro or the like (depending on the type of injury) as well as a personal trainer who will be able to look over your plan to see if there are risks for re-injury.